“We believe in one God the Father Almighty, the Creator and Maker of all things, from whom all fatherhood in heaven and on earth is named.

 Thus much, in addition to the faith before published in epitome, we have been compelled to draw forth at length, not in any officious display, but to clear away all unjust suspicion concerning our opinions among those who are ignorant of our affairs; and that all in the West may know, both the audacity of the slanders of the heterodox, and as to the Orientals, their ecclesiastical mind in the Lord, to which the divinely inspired Scriptures bear witness without violence, where men are not perverse.”

-The above is simply one of the best statements of biblical trinitarianism we have from the early church.
+The above is a noteworthy statement of biblical trinitarianism we have from the early church.
 The heresies of Arianism, Modalism, and Tritheism are all excluded and denied, and classical trinitarianism, as was believed by the Ante-nicene church and is taught by the scriptures, is explained and defended amid the raging theological controversies and ecclesiastical and political power struggles of the fourth-century.

-The Father is identified as the one God, Who alone is the supreme uncaused Cause of all, not only of all creation, but also of His own Son, as the Son was begotten of Him before all time, and of His own Spirit, as the Holy Spirit eternally proceeds from Him (see Why There is Only One God: One Supreme Cause).
-The Father likewise is alone the Supreme Authority over all, not only exercising headship over all creation, but also even over His own divine Son and Holy Spirit, Who eternally share the same divine nature as He (see Why There is Only One God: Headship and Why There is Only One God: One Divine Nature).
-The inseparability of the persons of the Trinity is also noted (see Why There is Only One God: Relational Unity).
+The Father is identified as the one God, Who alone is the supreme uncaused Cause of all, not only of all creation, but also of His own Son, as the Son was begotten of Him before all time, and of His own Spirit, as the Holy Spirit eternally proceeds from Him.
+The Father likewise is alone the Supreme Authority over all, not only exercising headship over all creation, but also even over His own divine Son and Holy Spirit.
+The inseparability of the persons of the Trinity is also noted.